sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 If you mark the resources that have been configured so far in conceptual terms, it is same with the picture below.
 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/assets/135724041/bf7a6391-4ce0-485f-b55e-3e2007c21562">

+### Step 3 : Deploy auto scaling web service:

+#### Step 3(a): Configure Application Load Balancer:

+AWS Elastic Load Balancer supports three types of load balancers: Application Load Balancer, Network Load Balancer, and Classic Load Balancer.
+In this lab, you will configure and set up the Application Load Balancer to handle load balancing HTTP requests.

+* From the EC2 Management Console in the left navigation panel, click Load Balancers under Load Balancing.
+Then click Create Load Balancer.
+In the Select load balancer type, click the Create button under Application Load Balancer.
+* Name the load balancer.
+In this case, name Name as Web-ALB.
+Leave the other settings at their default values.
+* Scrolling down a little bit, there is a section for selecting availability zones.
+First, Select the VPC-Lab-vpc created previously.
+For Availability Zones select the 2 public subnets that were created previously.
+This should be Public Subnet for ap-northeast-2a and Public Subnet C for ap-northeast-2c.
+* In the Security groups section, click the Create new security group hyperlink.
+Enter web-ALB-SG as the security group name and check the VPC information.
+Click the Add rule button and select HTTP as the Type and Anywhere-IPv4 as the Source.
+And create a security group.
+* Return to the load balancer page again, click the refresh button, and select the web-ALB-SG you just created.
+Remove the default security group.
+* In Listeners and routing column, click Create target group.
+Put Web-TG for Target group name and check all settings same with the screen below.
+After that click Next button.
+* This is where we would register our instances.
+However, as we mentioned earlier, there are not instances to register at this moment.
+Click Create target group.
+* Again, move into the Load balancers page, click refresh button and select Web-TG.
+And then Click Create load balancer.

+#### Step 3(b): Configure launch template:

+Now that ALB has been created, it's time to place the instances behind the load balancer.
+To configure an Amazon EC2 instance to start with Auto Scaling Group, you can use Launch Template, Launch Configuration, or EC2 Instance.
+In this workshop, we will use the Launch Template to create an Auto Scaling group.
+The launch template configures all parameters within a resource at once, reducing the number of steps required to create an instance.
+Launch templates make it easier to implement best practices with support for Auto Scaling and spot fleets, as well as spot and on-demand instances.
+This helps you manage costs more conveniently, improve security, and minimize the risk of deployment errors.

+The launch template contains information that Amazon EC2 needs to start an instance, such as AMI and instance type.
+The Auto Scaling group refers to this and adds new instances when a scaling out event occurs.
+If you need to change the configuration of the EC2 instance to start in the Auto Scaling group, you can create a new version of the launch template and assign it to the Auto Scaling group.
+You can also select a specific version of the launch template that you use to start an EC2 instance in the Auto Scaling group, if necessary.
+You can change this setting at any time.

+#### Step 3(c): Create security group:
+Before creating a launch template, let's create a security group for the instances created through the launch template to use.

+* From the left navigation panel of the EC2 console, select Security Groups under the Network & Security heading and click Create Security Group in the upper right corner.
+* Scroll down to modify the Inbound rules.
+First, select the Add rule button to add the Inbound rules, and select HTTP in the Type.
+For Source, type ALB in the search bar to search for the security group created earlier Web-ALB-SG.
+This will configure the security group to only receive HTTP traffic coming from ALB.
+* Leave outbound rules' default settings and click Create Security Group to create a new security group.
+This creates a security group that allows traffic only for HTTP connections (TCP 80) that enter the instance via ALB from the Internet.

+#### Step 3(d): Create launch template
+In the EC2 console, select Launch Templates from the left navigation panel.
+Then click Create Launch Template.